deviousname/susbot/README.md

 Set your Reddit name and password in crewmate.py and then run susbotmain.py

 Note: while it is logging in don't click around or do anything, just wait for pixeplace.io to fully load in, and then you can use it.

-If you switch maps in the main tab, you need to reload the colors by holding down "j" for a moment.

 IMPORTANT: All the imports need to be installed, if you don't know how to do that, I reccomend looking up how pip install for Windows 10 Python 3.7.9 which is what I use.